Last Updated: December 27, 2021

 - External business relationships, such as performing work for another company, serving on a Board of Directors, or personal investments in other entities.

-- Receiving or giving gifts or entertainment to customer or potential customers of Tanium.
+- Receiving or giving gifts or entertainment to customers or potential customers of Tanium.

 - Transactions involving Tanium and one of its directors, officers, or executives (or family members of such individuals).